korykiai/h2/northwind/src/main/resources/ai/koryki/h2/northwind/kql_usage.md

 We can use more than one character as alias and whitespaces and linebreaks don't matter.

-### WHERE-Clause
+### FILTER-Clause

-Keyword **WHERE** is followed by one logical expression.
+Keyword **FILTER** is followed by one logical expression.
 A logical expression can be a composition of logial expressions using **AND**, **OR** and **NOT**.

     a AND b OR NOT c